godaddy/gasket/packages/gasket-command-plugin/README.md

 The hook is passed the following args:

 * gasket - The gasket API
-* opts.oclifConfig - The config object from OCLIF
-* opts.BaseCommand - The base Gasket command, which your commands may extend
+* opts.GasketCommand - The base Gasket command, which your commands may extend

 [OCLIF command]: https://oclif.io/docs/commands.html